-The Community – The City of Woodruff blends small-town charm of a historic mill village with the growing presence of mulit-use trails, walkable sidewalks, delightful shops, resturants, antique stores, and a day spa.
-The City’s 4,000 residents are located just south of Spartanburg, South Carolina, within 15 minues of I-26 and I-85, BMW and Greenville Spartanburg Airport, and 20 minutes to downtown Greenville, South Carolina.
+The City of Woodruff blends the small-town charm of a historic mill village with the growing presence of multi-use trails, walkable sidewalks, family-owned shops, resturants, antique stores, and a luxurious day spa.
+The City’s 4,000 residents are located just south of Spartanburg, South Carolina, within 15 minutes of I-26 and I-85, BMW and Greenville Spartanburg Airport, and 20 minutes to downtown Greenville, South Carolina.

-Historic Downtown – The quaint historic downtown features wonderful dining, shoping, a day spa, and a overall charm that you cannot find in large cities.
+Historic Downtown – The quaint historic downtown features wonderful dining, shopping, a day spa, and an overall charm that you cannot find in large cities.
 The city has been focusing on downtown revitalization with a facade improvement program to renovate downtown buildings, partnerships with local business support organizations, new community events, a new farmers market, and major renovation to the City's downtown McKinney Park.